Premium footpaths: 10 paths into Aachen's greenery

 The last section of the Premium Trail itself leads via Schloßstraße to Frankenberger Park at the foot of the old Frankenburg.
 The park is very popular with students and young families, especially in summer.

-• Premium trail 4 - Burtscheid spa garden
+• Premium footpath 4 - Burtscheid spa garden

 Into the valley of the hot springs